juxor/afaq/markdown/secG1.md

 private property, one of which rests on the labour of the producer himself, and the other on the exploitation of the labour of others.
-It forgets that the latter is not only the direct antithesis of the former, but grows on the former's tomb and nowhere else.
+It forgets that the latter is not only the direct antithesis of the former, but grows on the former's tomb and nowhere else. _

->

-> "In Western Europe, the homeland of political economy, the process of primitive accumulation is more of less accomplished . . .
+> _"In Western Europe, the homeland of political economy, the process of primitive accumulation is more or less accomplished . . . _

->

-> "It is otherwise in the colonies.
+> _"It is otherwise in the colonies.
 There the capitalist regime constantly comes up against the obstacle presented by the producer, who, as owner of his own conditions of labour, employs that labour to enrich himself instead of the capitalist.
 The contradiction of these two diametrically opposed economic